jsfiddler/Espacenet/highlighter/README.md

 ## It's not working!
 Have you checked if there are other family members available?
 Sometime you can't see your keyword, because its highlighted inside another family member.
-Switching to another family might help you find the words you are searching for.
+Switching to another family might help you find the words you were searching for.